 Non-citizens who do not yet have a green card are at the greatest risk of being negatively affected by the new policy.
 This is because when someone with a temporary visa applies to renew that visa or applies to adjust status to legal permanent resident (applies for a green card), the applicant will have to show he or she is “admissible.”

-If the government determines that, because of the applicant's low income, assets, financial support, or related reasons, he is likely to become a public charge, it will deny the visa or green card.
-Having a Form I-864 Affidavit of Support filled out by a financial sponsor on your behalf no longer carries as much weight as it once did.
+If the U.S. government determines that, because of the applicant's low income, assets, financial support, health costs, or related reasons, he is likely to become a public charge, it can deny the visa or green card.
+What's more, for family-based applicants, having a Form I-864 Affidavit of Support filled out by a financial sponsor on your behalf no longer carries as much weight as it once did.

-There are major exceptions to the public charge ground of inadmissibility, creating categories of people who don't have to worry about this new rule at all.
+There are major exceptions to the public charge ground of inadmissibility, creating categories of people who don't have to worry about the new rules at all.

 Refugees and asylees are not subject to the public charge bar, even when they later apply to adjust status to lawful permanent residents.